Estate planning encompasses a variety of different tools to reduce the impact of your death and potential incapacity on your loved ones.

-There are several aspects to think of to protect your wealth and loved ones from the possibility of losing your faculties and the inevitability of death.
+There are several aspects to consider in order to protect your wealth. and loved ones from the possibility of losing your faculties and the inevitability of death.
 Here are just some areas you should look at.

 If you are concerned with inheritance tax then you can use tools and reliefs to ensure that you reduce your exposure to it.